practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01a - object-oriented languages/Smalltalk/README.md

 <br/>

 However, transpiling the complete GNU Smalltalk program [random_bitstring_and_flexible_password_generator.st](./random_bitstring_and_flexible_password_generator.st) proved to be too much work so far.
-It's about this line of code, which is very hard to make it work in Pharo on the console (even with the help of "Big AI" and maybe practically impossible):
+It's about this line of code, which is very hard to make it work in Pharo on the console (even with the help of "Big AI", and maybe practically impossible):

 ```
             answer_str := stdin nextLine.